 Just because your niece flourished at an adventure camp doesn’t mean your daughter will do the same.Camps’ websites often have videos that allow you to get a sense of the relationships campers form and the flow of the days.
 Does it look like your child will fit in?
 Does the camp appear to be rustic or more pampered?
 Ask your daughter about her goals for camp.
 Maybe she wants to develop her sense of leadership and explore nature or maybe she wants to be able to draw and paint all day without breaking a sweat about finding the best summer camp.

 The director is the person who should have all your camp answers.
 And you should be loaded with questions.
 A few things you want to know: Where most campers are from/go to school; dynamics of the kids in each age group; the kind of child who is most successful in that camp environment; the return rate.
 You don’t want to send your child to an environment that just replicates her school, states Tipograph.
 A good sign: If campers flock back year after year, it says something positive about how the camp is run.

 When you look at too many camps, it’s overwhelming and it’s easy to get frazzled.
 Tipograph suggests narrowing down your list to three distinctly-different camps.
 If your son’s goal is to stay local and work on his backhand, consider: a day camp with a traditional setting that offers tennis as an elective; a day camp that focuses on multiple sports and not just tennis so he won’t burn out; and a tennis-only camp.
 Once you have everything narrowed down, you need to meet as a family once again and review the choices.

 We want to hear from you.
-Set up an appointment today and see the best summer camp Omaha, Nebraska & how much your children will love Premier Academy!
+Set up an appointment today and see how much your children will love Premier Academy!